 Tim Clayton, 21-23 Chapel Street, King’s Lynn, Norfolk.
 PE30 1EG.
 01553 772329

-Recent and up and coming projects include fitting out a Smacks Boat for a vicar in Devon, the complete Lottery funded restoration of the Kings Lynn cockler ‘Baden Powell’, the restoration of the Chelmer Lighter ‘Susan’ and restoration of Maurice Griffiths yacht ‘Storm’.
+Recent projects have included fitting out a Smacks Boat for a vicar in Devon, the complete Lottery-funded restoration of the King’s Lynn cockler ‘Baden Powell’, the restoration of the Chelmer Lighter ‘Susan’ and the restoration of Maurice Griffith’s yacht ‘Storm’.

-Centred at Stiffkey close to the boatbuilding yard of David and George Hewitt, Rescue Wooden Boats has a visitor centre telling the story of wooden fishing boats and lifeboats along the north Norfolk coast.
-In the boatyard the Lucy Lavers lifeboat is undergoing restoration and new wooden boats are under construction.
-They have Worfolk boats in now and then for maintenance and repairs.
+Centred at Stiffkey, close to the boat building yard of David and George Hewitt, Rescue Wooden Boats has a visitor centre telling the story of wooden fishing boats and lifeboats along the north Norfolk coast.
+In the boatyard, the Lucy Lavers lifeboat is undergoing restoration and new wooden boats are under construction.
+They have Worfolk boats in occasionally for maintenance and repairs.

-Their website includes a wide-ranging archive of filmed interviews, including one with Bill Worfolk and another with Vic Pratt, the Worfolk apprentice who is helping us with the restoration of the Baden Powell.
+Their website includes a wide-ranging archive of filmed interviews, including one with Bill Worfolk and another with Vic Pratt, the Worfolk apprentice who helped us with the restoration of the Baden Powell.

-This Trust is fundraising to restore the historic vessel ‘Britannia’, built in King’s Lynn by the Worfolks, so she can be used to teach seafaring and boat restoration skills to future generations www.britanniasailingtrust.org
+This Trust is fundraising to restore the historic vessel ‘Britannia’, built in King’s Lynn by the Worfolks so that she can be used to teach seafaring and boat restoration skills to future generations www.britanniasailingtrust.org